aram10/reellecture/README.md

 A tool for running lectures in the era of virtual and remote learning.
 Creates a video presentation space where the instructor can get feedback on their user's emotions and attention.
 Developed by Sabhya Raju (https://www.linkedin.com/in/sabhya-raju/), Amanda Tran (https://www.linkedin.com/in/amanda-tran/), Chris Vanderloo (https://www.linkedin.com/in/chris-vanderloo/), and myself.

 ## 👨🏼‍💻 Installation
-First, you'll want to install MongoDB (reference [here](https://docs.mongodb.com/manual/installation/)).
-Then, you'll want to type `mongo` in a terminal, and then type 'use ReelLecture' to create a database.
+First,  install MongoDB (reference [here](https://docs.mongodb.com/manual/installation/)).
+Type `mongo` in a terminal, then 'use ReelLecture' to create a database.

 Next, run: